-We also reported ongoing progress with our Compassionate Use Program for PV-10 for non-visceral cancers.
-With more than 75 patients enrolled in seven centers across the U.S. and Australia, the protocol enables subjects to undergo more frequent and extensive treatments of PV-10 over a longer period of time than was allowed under the protocol used for the Phase 2 trials.
-Its dosage is expected to serve as the blueprint for the planned Phase 3 study for metastatic melanoma.
+We also report ongoing progress with our Compassionate Use Program for PV-10 for non-visceral cancers.
+With nearly 100 patients enrolled in six publicized centers across the U.S. and Australia, the protocol enables subjects to undergo more frequent and extensive treatments of PV-10 over a longer period of time than was allowed under the protocol used for the Phase 2 trials.
+Its dosage is expected to serve as the blueprint for the treatment of recurrent melanoma in the potential short bridging study and upon potential approval.

-We are continuing to assess whether we should conduct the Phase 3 study ourselves, partner with a larger company to codevelop PV-10 in Phase 3, and potential paths to accelerated approval in the U.S. and abroad.
+We are continuing to assess whether we should conduct any additional work by ourselves, or when to partner with a larger company to further co-develop PV-10, as well as potential paths to accelerated and expedited approval in the U.S. and abroad, including in China and India.